-A global speciality chemicals and sustainable technologies organisation needed a safe fume cupboard solution to manage high heat loads.
+Johnson Matthey. a global speciality chemicals and sustainable technologies organisation, needed a safe fume cupboard solution to manage high heat loads.
 It turned to Clean Air, the specialist in containment, fume cupboards and extract systems.
-Clean Air designed, manufactured and installed customised high heat load fume cupboards for Johnson Matthey’s Technology Centre in Reading, UK.
+Clean Air designed, manufactured and installed customised high heat load fume cupboards at its Technology Centre in Reading, UK.
 These bespoke fume cupboards exceeded the requirements for BS EN 14175 Parts 3, 6 and 7.

 The analytical team at the Johnson Matthey Technology Centre regularly prepares samples using strong acids.
 They use these techniques to achieve dissolution and enable precise and accurate determination of the sample composition.
 Large industrial hot plates are located in their fume cupboards.
 Consequently, the heat from these disturbs the airflow in a standard fume cupboard.
 In turn, this compromises fume containment.

 “The safety of our scientists is of premium importance to us,” says Martin Allwright, Technology Centre Site Services Manager.
 “We’re creating the sustainable technologies of the future.
 The research, development and quality control we conduct in our laboratories often involves boiling solutions and evaporating concentrated acids.

 “We needed a solution that would protect our scientists.
 In addition, we wanted to provide them with a safe, generous working space which contributes to a healthy laboratory environment.”

 The Clean Air design team applied its considerable industry experience and technology expertise to the issue.
 As a result, they created a solution that offers excellent fume containment.
-The premium APEX-2 fume cupboards were modified to contain and extract any potential leakage caused by buoyant hot air.
+Premium APEX-2 fume cupboards were modified to contain and extract any potential leakage caused by buoyant hot air.
 The designers also incorporated a combination sash option for added operator protection and flexible access.

 The results of the fume cupboard type-testing exceeded BS EN 14175 Parts 3 and 6 when tested at ambient temperature.
 They also exceeded Part 7 for High Heat and Acidic Load.
 The key Robustness of Containment Protection Factor (PFR) reading was 926,000 at 5 kw, and 674,000 using the Technology Centre’s equipment.